-The training plan determines the precise goal of the training, and during the training, the realization can be monitored, and finally, the realization can be evaluated.
+The training plan, alongside an employee training plan template, determines the precise goal of the training, and during the training, the realization can be monitored, and finally, the realization can be evaluated.
 Besides, the training plan contains a framework for action: target group, learning goal, expectations after training, content (it is necessary to logically arrange topics), sources, literature, teaching/ technical aids, methods, time, space, and so on.
 The training plan must contain everything the instructor needs to conduct the training.

 By preparing the content for the staff training plan, the trainer shapes and expresses the didactic idea of the realization of the training.

 The primary questions that the trainer should answer when defining the content of the training are:

 - What content do I want to convey to the participants to enable them to achieve the desired training goals?

 - What teaching methods do I want to use for individual topics?

 - What materials do I need to produce to accompany the training content?